Canon 1300D vs Panasonic FZ200

 - More modern: Reflects 3 years and 7 months of technical progress since the FZ200 launch.

-Advantages of the Panasonic Lumix DMC-FZ200:
+Arguments in favor of the Panasonic Lumix DMC-FZ200:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (12 vs 3 flaps/sec) to capture the decisive moment.